Mixed-member proportional representation: Other names

 In the Canadian province of Quebec, where an MMP model was studied in 2007, it is called the compensatory mixed-member voting system (système mixte avec compensation or SMAC).
-In the United Kingdom the semi-proportional implementation of MMP used in Scotland, Wales, and the London Assembly is referred to as the additional member system.

-MMP produces proportional election results by a number of compensatory seats, sometimes known as leveling seats.
+In the United Kingdom the sometimes less proportional implementation of MMP used in Scotland and the London Assembly is referred to as the additional member system.
+In South Africa, MMP is generally referred to as a "mixed-system".
+The Scandinavian countries have a long history of using both multi-member districts (members elected through party-list PR) and nationally-based compensatory top-up seats using the same method as MMP, however because the local MPs are also elected using PR, these systems are not usually considered MMP as they are not mixed systems.